Peanut Leap Cascade – Palisades

 State Line Lookout, Closter, NJ 07624.
 NJ Turnpike north towards Fort Lee/George Washington Bridge to Palisades Interstate Parkway to State Line Lookout exit.

-Large paved lot that can fill up on nice days.
+Large paved lot that can fill up on nice days and now charges a parking fee year round (Metered parking with app or by license plate).
 The hike starts to the right of the cafe, in the far right corner when pulling into the lot.

 Related: Waterfalls in NJ / Best Waterfall Hikes in NJ